dploeger/jekyll-revealjs/README.md

 ### Specifying reveal options and dependencies

-`reveal_options` can be either a list of strings specifying the Javascript options, e.g.:
+`reveal_options` can be either a list of strings specifying the JavaScript options, e.g.:

 ```yaml
 reveal_options: